3: Supervised Learning for Text

 • Because we multiply together all the individual word probabilities when we calculate the probability of a sentence occurring in a category, we will get a probability of zero!

-• Solution: Add one to the counts for each word in each category
+• Solution (Add One or Laplace Smoothing): Add one to the counts for each word in each category

 Why is Naive Bayes “Naive”?